 Don’t you just love IRS audits?!
 How about employee lawsuits for unfair pay?!
 You might think that regulations that demand you keep precise records of employee work hours are a bureaucratic drag, but they’re actually there to protect you.
 As are state laws regulating payroll processes.

 Sure, you can still comply with regulations while using traditional solutions, or just your good old pen and paper.
 But it’s simply easier with an app.

-Cloud-based mobile app solutions, like Connecteam or Kronos, offer geo-tagged time-clocks, shift scheduling and a lot more.
+Cloud-based mobile app solutions, like Connecteam, offer geo-tagged time-clocks, shift scheduling, and a lot more.
 In addition to the major reduction in payroll errors, these platforms also offer a host of features, like real-time information on employee attendance, that can help make your payroll process faster, more effective, and fully compliant with regulation.

 People don’t change, so technology has to.
-People will always find a way to err or cheat in attendance reporting.
-However, by switching to a mobile time clock, you can greatly reduce the frequency of errors, save money and increase efficiency in your business.
-Need help getting everybody on board with the change?
-Read this: 8 Steps to Introduce Tech into a Non-Techy Business.
+People will always find a way to error cheat in attendance reporting.
+However, by switching to a mobile time clock, you can greatly reduce the frequency of errors, save money, and increase efficiency in your business.